-In Cloudera Manager, you can use the Scheduler Properties to configure the scheduler properties.
+In Cloudera Manager, you can use the Scheduler Configuration tab to configure the scheduler properties.

-1. In Cloudera Manager, select Clusters > YARN Queue Manager UIservice.
+1. In Cloudera Manager, select Clusters > YARN Queue Manager UI service.

 2. In the YARN Queue Manager window, click on the Scheduler Configuration tab.

 3. In the Scheduler Configuration window, enter the value of the property and click Save.